Confidentiality Agreement Review

 - Many companies reserve the right to use information learned from the disclosure for developing other products.
 In particular, your disclosure may identify an attractive market opportunity or engineering concept that the reviewer will want to pursue without obligation to you.

-- Software companies often reserve the right to reverse engineer product concepts.
+- Software companies often reserve the right to reverse engineer product concepts

 - Enforcement.
 Enforcement provisions define and limit the actions the inventor can take in the event of a dispute.
 Some Confidentiality Agreements provide no specific provisions for enforcement.
 Without enforcement provisions the only recourse in the event of a dispute may be an expensive lawsuit.
 Legal advisors often differ on their preferences in this area.
 Some like to keep open the possibility of a lawsuit (in the interests of their client and not just their own pocketbook).
 Others believe it can save both the inventor and the reviewer time and money if the agreement specifies binding arbitration for dispute resolution.

 - Jurisdiction.
 Laws vary from state to state and country to country.
 Many contracts have a section that details the specific set of laws that will be applied in the event of a legal dispute.
-This can important since certain provisions (or the entire contract) may be legal under one set of laws but not under another.
+This can be important since certain provisions (or the entire contract) may be legal under one set of laws but not under another.

 If someone is interested in your invention they will be open to changing certain details of their standard Confidentiality Agreement to meet your concerns.
 Tell the reviewer your concerns about specific points of the agreement and explain why those points are problematic.
 Ask the reviewer for his or her ideas on how the agreement could be changed to address your specific concerns.
 General concerns will land flat and go nowhere.
 The key is to be specific and to back up your concerns with reasons the reviewer can understand.
 The reviewer may not provide ideas for resolving your concerns.
 In this case you can propose solutions.
 If the reviewer has a problem with your proposed solution ask the reviewer for an explanation.
 Remember that this is the first stage of building a relationship.
 If you are seen as reasonable and understanding then future (more important) negotiations will go more smoothly.

-For the inventor the purpose of the Confidentiality Agreement is to tie the hands of the reviewer so that the reviewer can't use the Inventor's secret information.
+For the inventor the purpose of the Confidentiality Agreement is to tie the hands of the reviewer so that the reviewer cannot use the Inventor’s secret information.
 As noted in the introduction, the most important reviewers (potential licensees and professional investors) are likely to start out by insisting on using their own Confidentiality Agreement (see First Stage Agreement below), an agreement that is slanted strongly against the inventor.

 When the opportunity arises to negotiate a custom agreement the inventor must be sensitive to the reviewer’s concerns.
 If you push too hard the reviewer will walk away and you will lose an opportunity.
 Here are some things you may reasonably seek to add (or change) in reviewer supplied Confidentiality Agreements:

-- Surgically limit the exclusions to "confidential information."
+- Surgically limit the exclusions to confidential information.
 Define wide-open terms and concepts as much as possible.
 Clear definitions minimize possible misunderstandings.
-For example, the term "public domain" might be replaced with "currently marketed products and information available in US, EPO and PCT patent records."
-Likewise, the exclusion for "information already known by the reviewer" might be limited to, "written and graphic information and physical models possessed by the reviewer at the time of disclosure."
+For example, the term public domain might be replaced with currently marketed products and information available in US, EPO and PCT patent records.
+Likewise, the exclusion for information already known by the reviewer might be limited to, written and graphic information and physical models possessed by the reviewer at the time of disclosure.
 The reviewer will need to be deeply interested in your invention to agree to changes in the exclusions.
 But, so long as your requests are reasonable, you have a chance in getting some positive modifications.